HARLOW PJC-2

 Key Takeaways:

-• A two-seat training version, the PC-5A, was introduced in 1941 with a narrower fuselage and a 165-hp engine, remaining in production until 1942.
+• A two-seat training variant, the PC-5A, was introduced in 1941, featuring a narrower fuselage and a more powerful 165-hp engine, with production lasting until 1942.

 See a mistake?
 Contact us.